SUSE/elemental/docs/image-customization.md

 1. **Specifications for the image** - these are defined as options to the command itself.
 Available specification options can be viewed by calling the command's help message: `elemental3 customize -h`.
 2. **Information about the desired state of the image** - this is done through the definition of a configuration directory that the user creates beforehand.
 For more information on the directory itself, refer to the [Configuration Directory Guide](configuration-directory.md).

-We recommend you familiarize yourself with both points before attempting to customize your first image.
+Please familiarize yourself with both points before attempting to customize your first image.

 For further understanding of the customization process, you can also refer to the following sections: